FAQ

 What access do you need?

-VibeFix needs read-only source access or a ZIP export, plus any spec, PRD, screenshots, or notes that describe what the app should do.
+CodeFix needs source access or a ZIP export, plus any spec, PRD, screenshots, or notes that explain what the app should do and what is currently failing.

 Will someone manually review my code?